evanshortiss/performant-mobile-apis/README.md

 npm start
 ```

-Installing Git, node.js (v4 +), and npm is outside the scope of this article,
-but it's very easy on all major platforms.
-Getting a Dark Sky API key is also
-simple, just go to [darksky.net](https://darksky.net/dev/) and signup for one.

-Once the application is running you can open a use cURL, Postman (there's a
+Once the application is running you can use cURL, Postman (there's a
 Postman collection in this repository for convenience), or a web
 browser to make a HTTP call to [http://localhost:8009/jobs](http://localhost:8009/jobs)
 to get a list of jobs and their weather.
-It might take a while!
+It might take a while since we're
+deliberately trying to demonstrate a poor user experience!

-Here's a small benchmark showing the current performance of this application for
+Below is a small benchmark showing the current performance of this application
-10 concurrent requests without any MBaaS optimizations:
+for 10 concurrent requests.
+22.9 seconds is a long time to spend processing 10
+requests, especially requests that are such perfect candidates for optimizations
+that an MBaaS solution such as Red Hat Mobile Application Platform can provide.

 ```
 eshortis@eshortis-OSX:~$ ab -n 20 -c 10 http://localhost:8009/jobs